hamzahmhmmd/nutrifit-ml/README.md

 | YOLOv5m-best             |             |       15 |                    | 49.8          | 30.4           |                 |pytorch (.pt)|
 | YOLOv5m-last             |             |       15 |                    | 53.4          | 32             |                 |pytorch (.pt)|

-`*` this metrics not longer measured/track as project plan has change
+`*` this metrics no longer measured/track as project plan has change

 `**` this metrics measure as a whole user experienced